 In 1998 all branches of the Bank of Nova Scotia in the Cayman Islands were locally incorporated as a wholly owned subsidiary under the name, Scotiabank (Cayman Islands) Ltd. and in 2003 the Bank and Trust division merged to become Scotiabank & Trust (Cayman) Ltd.

-Scotiabank has been awarded as a Top Employer four times honored as one of the best places to work in the Cayman Islands.
+Scotiabank has been awarded as a Top Employer four times honoured as one of the best places to work in the Cayman Islands.
 Scotiabank puts staff first offering excellent training and development opportunities along with a flexible, supportive work environment.

 For over 180 years, Scotiabankers have had a history of giving back to our communities in order to create better places to live and work.
 As a prominent financial institution on a global level, our international reach, has provided a unique opportunity to help people around the world.